 Partial completion certificate means a certificate issued by the Authority competent to issue the same for a part of project area on completion of development works in that part.
 Positivity Coaching does not issue certificate of attendance for complete educational programs that certify that students can coach to a certain level according to ICF credentialing standards.
 Our policy is not to let the students fail but to support them instead to succeed.
 However, we cannot allow ourselves to issue certificates that might be misinterpreted as certifying that one student is a competent coach in case one is not.
 Taking the above into consideration, we are here to help you in continuing your fulfilling journey in professional coaching.
 We always strive to make sure that we do our best to serve the higher standards and safeguard the coaching profession.
 Issuing a certificate means that the student has passed successfully all the exams, delivered assignments that meet Positivity Coaching requirements and was assessed as a competent coach at a certain ICF credential level, if applicable.
 If one wants to add CCEUs for recredentialing purposes, we will not require assignments and exams and will issue a certificate that will correspond to the hours the student attended.

-If training is terminated after entering programs, the participant is financially obligated to Positivity Coaching according to the formula described in the following table:
+In the unlikely event that a training is terminated by the Academy once it is begun, Positivity Coaching will refund tuition according to the formula described in the following table:

 Have you completed studies in coaching and want to upgrade your diploma?
 Do you want to have a diploma certified by ICF?
 Positivity allows you to enroll to the “Diploma in Positivity Coaching (Personal & Executive)” program by transferring your credits.
 For this, you should deposit the relevant documents certifying the compliance criteria.